Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

-After Step 2-1, we can obtain the topic-word distribution $\phi_{w|z}$ and the topic distribution $\theta_z$.
-Each topic contains words and their corresponding probabilities so it is meaningful to compare each topic based on their word distributions.
+After that, we can obtain the topic-word distribution $\boldsymbol\phi_{w|z}$ and the topic distribution $\boldsymbol\theta_z$.
+Each topic contains words and their corresponding probabilities, so it is meaningful to compare each topic based on their word distributions.
 The simplest way to distinguish topics is to compare word memberships between topics.
 Since the output of each topic-word distribution includes all words, we might not be able to determine characteristics of topics if we use all the words that topics share.
 Therefore, we select only meaningful words from each topic to estimate the relationships among topics based on their representative words.

-According to Figure \ref{lsrmoutline}, through the BTM, we can construct the $\mathbf{X_i}$ matrix with dimension $N\times P$, where $N$ denotes the number of words, $P$ refers the number of topics, and each cell represents probabilities to belong to each topic.
-To determine a criterion to choose words, we calculate coefficient variation and maximum probability from each row of matrix $\mathbf{X_i}$.
-Each value represents the variation of word probabilities among different topics and the degree of word's linkage to a particular topic.
-Since BTM results in topic-word distribution where each word's probability is measured within each topic, we need to adjust their variation rather than simply calculating a variance.
-Therefore, we divide the standard deviation by the mean of word's probabilities from each topic.
+In BTM, we can construct the $\mathbf{X}$ matrix with dimension $N\times P$, where $N$ denotes the number of words, $P$ refers to the number of topics, and each cell represents the probabilities that each word belongs to each topic.
+Since matrix $\mathbf{X}$ contains a redundant set of words, it is more efficient to select meaningful word sets to estimate the topic interactions.
+To determine a criterion to choose words, we calculate the coefficient of variation and maximum probability from each row of the matrix $\mathbf{X}$.
+Each value represents the variation of word probabilities among different topics and the degree of a word's linkage to a particular topic.
+Since BTM results in the topic-word distribution, where each word's probability is measured within each topic, we need to adjust their variation rather than simply calculating a variance.
+Therefore, we divide the standard deviation by the mean of the words' probabilities for each topic.